 Paul has been managing Priya for around 2 years.
 He’s built up a great working relationship with her, getting to know Priya’s likes/dislikes, her family and personal circumstances, her strengths and her weaknesses.
 They have regular 1-1s and Paul shares broader context about the working environment, and shares the priorities of the team.

-He knows that Priya is meticulous in her work, and needs to speak to her now about her current project where a stakeholder has flagged an issue with a presentation Priya gave earlier in the week which seemed to contradict the stakeholder’s understanding of the deliverables.
+He knows that Priya is meticulous in her work and needs to speak to her now about her current project where a stakeholder has flagged an issue with a presentation Priya gave earlier in the week.

-Paul decided to book in a quick catch up with Priya to ask how she thought the presentation landed.
-He then gave some positive feedback on her thought processes, and asked her to explain a little more about how she thought it had landed with her stakeholder.
+Paul decided to have a quick catch up with Priya to ask how she thought the presentation landed.
+He then gave some positive feedback on her thought processes and asked her to explain a little more about how she thought it had landed with her stakeholder.
 At that point, she said she didn’t know and looked uncomfortable and as if she’d been caught out.